swisskyrepo/HardwareAllTheThings/docs/debug-interfaces/uart.md

 # UART

-## What is it ?
+## What is it?

 UART stands for Universal asynchronous receiver transmitter.
 Used for serial communications over a computer or peripheral device serial port.

-UART peripherals are commonly integrated in many embedded devices.
+UART peripherals are commonly integrated into many embedded devices.
 UART communication makes use of baud rate to maintain synchronism between two devices.
 The baud rate is the rate at which information is transferred in a communication channel.

-With access to the UART, a user can see bootloader and operating-system logs.
+With access to the UART, a user can see the bootloader and operating system logs.

 Generally, the line is held high (at a logical 1 value) while UART is in idle state.